leeanncafferata/clio3-syllabus/source/schedule.md

 ## Sept.
 24: Functional Programming in JavaScript; DOM Manipulation

+An introduction to manipulating data with pure functions, and to creating elements on a web page.

 ### Reading

-Eloquent JavaScript ch5.

-After reading ch5, check out LoDash.

-Glance at Eloquent JavaScript ch 13 for background, but no one directly manipulates the DOM.
-We'll do this is D3.
+-   Read EJ, [ch.
+5][], [ch.
+12][].
+Skim [ch.
+13][], but we have much better ways for manipulating the DOM in D3.js.
+-   Read Scott Murray, *[Interactive Data Visualization for the Web][]*, [ch.
+4][2], [ch.
+5][2].
+-   If it's helpful, read Mike Bostock, "[Thinking with Joins][]."

 ### Exercises

-Come to class having rewritten our API code using functional programming.

-### Due

--   TK Language report
--   TK Technique report
+-   Create separate `.js` files with the solutions for each exercise in chapter 5 only.
+-   Last week we looked at historical data available through APIs.
+    Rewrite our code using functional programming.
+How can you do this with functions that you write yourself?
+How can D3's functions for manipulating data help you?
+How can you use D3's functions for manipulating the DOM to display the data?
+Can you build in interactivity?
+What can you make that is usefuL?
+Post your code to GitHub (if suitable, as a [bl.ocks][] too).

 ## Oct.
 1: Introduction to R / Grammar of Graphics in R

+We learn our second programming language and begin to make real visualizations.

 ### Reading

--   Watch [Google Developers' introduction to R][].
-You might also like R Twotorials.
+-   Watch the [Google Developers' introduction to R][].
+You might also like [R Twotorials][].
--   Albert and Rizzo, R by example.
-(Or a better tutorial?)
--   Make use of Winston Chang, *R Graphics Cookbook*, appendix A, chs.
-    1-4.
--   Read Hadley Wickham, ggplot2: Elegant Graphics for Data Analysis
--   Be aware of Wilkinson, Grammar of Graphics
--   Tutorials in bookmarks on R base graphics
+-   For a more thorough introduction to R, read the opening chapters of Norman Matloff, *The Art of R Programming: A Tour of Statistical Software Design* (No Starch Press, 2011) or of Hadley Wickham, *[Advanced R][]*.
+-   Read Hadley Wickham, *ggplot2: Elegant Graphics for Data Analysis*, chs.
+1--5.
+For the theory behind ggplot, look at Leland Wilkinson, *The Grammar of Graphics*, 2nd ed.
+(Springer, 2005).
+You may find Winston Chang, *[R Graphics Cookbook][]*, appendix A, chs.
+1--4, a useful introduction to ggplot.
--   Familiarize yourself with the [ggplot2 documentation][].
+-   Browse the [ggplot2 documentation][].
--   If you're feeling ambitious, check out ggvis.

 ### Exercises

--   Experiment with ggplot2 in R Studio.
+-   Experiment with ggplot2 in R Studio as you read the assigned books.
--   Work your way through {TODO} sample data sets.
-What charts can you create?
-Post your results to rpubs and add a link as a pull request a couple hours before class.

-### Due
+-   Find a historical data set and make as many different kinds of charts with it as you can.
+(Some of them should be bad charts or unhelpful charts.)
+Annotate the charts in RMarkdown and Knitr ([guide here][]).
+Post the code to GitHub and the document to [RPubs][].

 ## Oct.
 8: Manipulating Data in R